CommonMCOBJ/CommonMCOBJ/README.md

 An OBJ selection is a bounding box that defines what part of a world is exported.
 This selection does not have to be restricted to full chunks, but it does have to be restricted to full blocks.

 In CommonMCOBJ, this bounding box is defined with 2 variables that define the minimum and maximum coordinates; these coordinates are given in the form `(X, Y, Z)`, where the `Y` component represents the height.
 These coordinates will be used to determine the length, width, and height of the bounding box for the selection.
-This uses the coordinates of the outer most exported blocks in the selection (i.e. the blocks on the edges).
+This uses the coordinates of the outermost exported blocks in the selection (i.e., the blocks on the edges).

-As an example, say we have an OBJ exported from a selection of 2 points (in `(X, Z)` form: `(30, 131)` and `(71, 53)`, with a max depth of up to `-50` and a max height of up to `50`.
+As an example, say we have an OBJ exported from a selection of 2 points in `(X, Z)` form: `(30, 131)` and `(71, 53)`, inclusive, with a max depth of up to `-50` and a max height of up to `50`.
 In this example, the `X` and `Z` components of the minimum coordinate will be `30` and `53` respectively, and the `X` and `Z` components of the maximum coordinate will be `71` and `131` respectively.

 The `Y` components for the coordinates are set to the max height and max depth values.
 Therefore, the bounding box for this example will be defined with a minimum coordinate of `(30, -50, 131)` and a maximum coordinate of `(71, 50, 53)`.